darktrace/gcp-vsensor-quickstart/README.md

 This Quick Start deploys Darktrace vSensor virtual threat detection on Google Cloud Platform.
 Instead of relying on flow logs, Darktrace probes analyze raw data from mirrored virtual private cloud (VPC) traffic to learn to identify threats.
 This guide covers the steps necessary to deploy this Quick Start.

-GCP Virtual Private Cloud (VPC) traffic mirroring copies traffic from Computing Engine instances you want to monitor.
+GCP Virtual Private Cloud (VPC) Packet Mirroring copies traffic from Computing Engine instances you want to monitor.
 A Load Balancer distributes mirrored traffic to Darktrace vSensor probes in a private subnet.
 The deployment also supports sending data to vSensors from Darktrace osSensors you configure on virtual machines and containerized applications.

 Darktrace vSensor stores PCAP data from mirrored traffic and stores it in a Google Storage bucket for later recall from the Threat Visualizer.